-A substance abuse professional assesses numerous factors in determining the best treatment program for a person’s addiction, such as if they have a co-occurring mental health disorder (such as bipolar disorder or depression), or if the person has underlying medical issues (such as a heart problem or diabetes).
+A substance abuse professional assesses numerous factors when determining the best treatment program for a person’s addiction, such as if they have a co-occurring mental health disorder (such as bipolar disorder or depression), or if the person has underlying medical issues (such as a heart problem or diabetes).
 In more complex cases, inpatient treatment may be necessary to provide the safest environment that includes around-the-clock supervision.
-The intensity of a person’s addiction, as well as the length of time that they have abused LSD and other drugs, will further help determine if inpatient or outpatient treatment is the best approach.
+The intensity of a person’s addiction, as well as the length of time they have abused LSD and other drugs for, will further help determine if inpatient or outpatient treatment is the best approach.

 Inpatient treatment programs come in many styles so that people can find one that best fits their needs.
 These programs are more intensive than outpatient programs and require patients to live at the facility as part of the treatment protocol.
-Most programs rely heavily on group therapy, but a few offer larger amounts of individual counseling; most programs also offer family therapy as part of the treatment program.
-Inpatient programs typically last between 30 and 90 days, but can continue for longer durations, if necessary.
+Most programs rely heavily on group therapy, but a few offer more individual counseling.
+Most programs also offer family therapy as part of the treatment program.
+Inpatient programs typically last between 30 days and 90 days, but they can continue for longer durations if necessary.

 Many programs use the cognitive behavioral therapy (CBT) model to teach clients how to recognize faulty thoughts and replace them with more positive and productive ones.
-Out of these new thoughts come healthier behaviors that help clients effectively deal with urges to use it and other drugs and to develop new ways to cope with common stressors that trigger drug use.
-The approach also emphasizes examining the pros and cons of behavioral choices.
+Out of these new thoughts come healthier behaviors that help clients effectively deal with urges to use drugs and develop new ways to cope with common stressors that trigger drug use.
+This approach also emphasizes examining the pros and cons of behavioral choices.

 Motivational interviewing is an approach that helps people find internal motivation for positive change.
 This modality tends to be more effective in getting people to engage in treatment and stay in it.

-Contingency management is yet another approach in which the patients receive actual rewards for staying clean from drugs.
-For instance, they might receive vouchers for items ranging from diapers to movie tickets.
+Contingency management is yet another approach in which patients receive actual rewards for staying clean from drugs.
+For instance, they might receive vouchers for items such as movie tickets.

-If you or someone you love has a problem with LSD or has overdosed, call us today at 1-888-744-0069 to learn about your treatment options.
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
+If you or someone you love has a problem with LSD or has overdosed, please call us free today at to learn about treatment options.